Cloud Server Management vs Shared – What’s the right way to follow?

 With shared hosting, security is based in databases and applications, making them hard to protect from hackers.
 Gaining access to one shared hosting server makes every website on it vulnerable.
 After hacking one website, intruders usually leave a back door so they can get in again later.

 With security threats and constant danger on shared hosts, you need to be proactive with shared server management.
 We advise you to secure their computers with well-established antivirus software like Kaspersky Internet Security or Norton Internet Security.
-Plus, to use strong passwords and keep your cPanel password separately from files on your account.
+Plus, to use strong passwords and keep your control panel password separately from files on your account.
 Disabling any unnecessary options on your PHP settings is also advised.

 Cloud hosting architecture features four major security controls: